requirejs/example-libglobal/README.md

 file will ask for 'jquery' and 'underscore' as AMD dependencies.
 If the consumer just uses browser globals and script tags, the library will grab the `$` and `_` global variables and use them for the jQuery and underscore dependencies.

+The built library also does not include require.js in the file, but instead uses [almond](https://github.com/jrburke/almond), a small AMD API implementation, that allows the built file's internal modules to work.
+These internal modules and this version of almond are not visible outside the built file, just used internally by the built file for code organization and referencing.

 ## File structure